PostHog/posthog.com/contents/newsletter/talk-to-users.md

 ![User interview doc](https://res.cloudinary.com/dmukukwp6/image/upload/v1713832564/posthog.com/contents/images/newsletter/talk-to-users/interview-doc.png)

 The second thing to do after the interview is to take action.
 The great part about being an engineer is that you can just ship small changes yourself.
-For example, our team often makes small UX changes to clarify a user confusion.
+For example, our team often makes small UX changes to clarify a user's confusion.

 For larger product decisions, you can combine qualitative feedback with analytics, experience, product principles, and personal opinions to make decisions about [what to build next](https://newsletter.posthog.com/p/how-we-decide-what-to-build).
 The experiences of users are one of the most powerful pieces of information for deciding this.